davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

   - After all that is done, return `true`.

-- Write a method called `validate()` that returns a `boolean` and inputs nothing.
+- Next, you'll want to start writing another method called `validate()` that returns a `boolean` and inputs nothing.
 The algorithm you're about to write is known as [Luhn's Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and it's implemented in just about every credit-card reading device in the world!
+It gets complicated though, so you should read through this whole section before starting to code.

-  - Starting with the right-most digit of the payload, double that digit and moving left, you need to double every other digit you encounter.
+  - **Step 1:** Starting with the right-most digit of the `payload`, double that digit and moving left,  double every other digit that you encounter.
 Of the numbers that you doubled, add all digits of those numbers up (for instance, `18` becomes `1 + 8 == 9`).
 Now sum up all the digits including the checksum.
 Then take `s % 10`, where `s` is the sum from the previous step.
 If the modulo is zero, then the credit number is valid.
 Otherwise, it's invalid.

   - For instance, let's say that I entered my 16-digit credit card info manually into an online form: 3979250428219432.
 The payload is 397925042821943 and the checksum is the last number of my credit card number: 2.
-Starting from the right-most digit of the payload, we'll double every other digit to obtain "Step 1":
+Starting from the right-most digit of the payload, we'll double every other digit to obtain the results for "Step 1" below:

     <table border="1">
       <tr>